Plugin v1.5

 Custom Login URL

 Replaces /wp-login.php and the /wp-admin redirect with a custom URL slug that only you know.
-Direct requests to /wp-login.php return a 403 error or redirect to a configured slug.
-Significantly reduces automated bot traffic targeting the standard login endpoint.
+Direct requests to old login URLs can return 403, 404, or redirect to a local path you choose.
+This significantly reduces automated bot traffic targeting the standard login endpoint.

 HTTP response headers that instruct browsers on how to handle your pages.
 Configure from Hardening > Security Headers.
 Each header is toggled independently.